Is a SATA Interface Right for your Embedded OEM Application?

 In these cases, a more reliable solution is needed.
-Hence the need for Industrial Grade SATA Devices for the most reliable, long life applications and Commercial Grade SATA Devices for a BOM-controlled, relatively long life solution in environments with lower endurance and less harsh duty cycles and environmental conditions.
+Hence the need for Industrial Grade SATA Devices for the most reliable, long life applications and Industrial MLC SATA Devices for a BOM-controlled, relatively long life solution in environments with lower endurance and less harsh duty cycles and environmental conditions.

 A Number of SATA Form Factors to Choose: